NonStop RPM Wizard examples

 ------------------------------------------------------------------------------

 The sample RATE is in seconds.
-RATE determines how frequently RPM monitors
+RATE determines how frequently RPM samples

 Cpus and Processes and how often it displays updates.
 While RPM is capable

-of extremely fast sampling down to 1 second, it is often more useful to pick
+of extremely fast sampling down to 1 second, it can be more useful to pick

 an update RATE that is a little slower so that information on the screen is

 less time variable.
-For example a value of 10 seconds is a better value.
+For example a value of 10 seconds can be a better value.

 ------------------------------------------------------------------------------